-- B. Recorder
+B. Recorder

-- 1. Elected by Boundary Study Committee members at the second meeting

-- 2. Duties

-- a.
-Attends all committee meetings
+- 1. Elected by Boundary Study Committee members at the second meeting - 2.
+Duties - a.
+Attends all committee meetings - b.

-- b.
 Takes minutes of committee discussions and actions.
-(Secretarial assistance and mailing of minutes will be provided by the [Department of Assessment and Student Data] OFFICE OF STRATEGIC PLANNING staff.)
+(Secretarial assistance and mailing of minutes will be provided by the Office of Strategic Planning.